Toontown-Open-Source-Initiative/Toontown-School-House/README.md

 [Panda3D SDK for Windows (64-bit)](https://drive.google.com/file/d/1i-7C_uAfzZSaArzFh80NMD3Dg5FD2Tdt/view?usp=sharing)

+# Using MySQL for Parties and/or Code Redemption
+This source code contains both Code Redemption and Parties based off the Toontown Online source code leak (Anesidora).
+They both have two different styles of databases that can be used for both.
+These databases are the following:

+Additionally, there is an RPC endpoint that can be used for code redemption to create code lots, modify code lots, and redeem codes manually.
+This can be enabled by setting `want-rpc-server #t` and using [Toontown Code Redemption NextJS Portal](https://github.com/alexbegt/TT-CR-NextJS-Portal)

+## JSON
+This database format is enabled by default for both code redemption and parties.
+These use flat files to store the data required for each to work.
+This includes the following: Party Data and Invite Data for parties AND Code Lot, Code Set and Code Space for the Code Redemption.

+## MySQL
+In order to use the MySQL database, you will need to install the PyMYSQL library via pip.
+An included 'requirements.txt' is included in the root directory that can easily be used with `ppython -m pip install -r requirements.txt`.

+You will need to run your own MySQL server that the client can talk to; for instance, installing MariaDB will give you a local MySQL server that you can use for the game.
+You will also need to create two users and two different databases and give the user you create access to change these.

+By default, these are: (USER: toontown_code_redemption DB: tt_code_redemption), (USER: toontown_parties DB: tt_parties)

+There is example SQL for creating these users and databases under example_user_creation.txt; Replace 'PASSWORD' with the password of your choosing.

+Additionally, you will need to set/change the following configuration options inside of 'dev.prc':
+### For Code Redemption
+* `want-code-redemption-mysql #t`
+* `tt-code-db-password PASSWORD_HERE`
+#### These are optional ones that you can change (Default Values):
+* `tt-code-db-host localhost`
+* `tt-code-db-port 3306`
+* `tt-code-db-user toontown_code_redemption`
+* `tt-code-db-name tt_code_redemption`
+### For Parties
+* `want-parties-mysql #t`
+* `tt-parties-db-password PASSWORD_HERE`
+#### These are optional ones that you can change (Default Values):
+* `tt-parties-db-host localhost`
+* `tt-parties-db-port 3306`
+* `tt-parties-db-user toontown_parties`
+* `tt-parties-db-name tt_parties`

 # Libuv
 This source code requires libuv.dll in the astron folder to run.
 Here are links to the 32 bit dll and 64 bit dll.
 [Libuv.dll (32-bit)](https://cdn.discordapp.com/attachments/638485243560460309/640339222682664973/libuv.dll)